SacDeNoeuds/extended-guide/guides/index.md

 - [just-*](https://github.com/angus-c/just), just-pipe, just-omit, just-pick.
 Facaded in an std.
 - [qs-esm](https://www.npmjs.com/package/qs-esm)

-### Final word: we will need dependencies
+### Final word: we will need frameworks & libraries

-That being said, we cannot avoid installing some of those dependencies.
+That being said, we cannot avoid installing some of those.
 However, we can **choose** framework-free dependencies.
 This is a pre-requisite to be able to use frameworks in a decoupled way.

 ## Get Started

-For demo purposes, we will build a collaborative Todo product.
-Before anything, we will [model our product]() (if you are interested in Domain-Driven Design) by defining entities and use cases.
-Then here’s the roadmap:
+For demo purposes, we will build a Grocery List project.
+Here’s the roadmap:
 - [Building the product using the server-first approach](./server-first/index.md) – AKA multi-page app
 - [Building the product using the local-first approach](./spa-client-side/index.md) – AKA single-page app
-- Take the detour through [modeling the domain](./domain/index.md)
+- Take the detour through [modeling the domain](./domain/index.md) if you are interested in Domain-Driven Design
+- Traditional SPA + API – 🚧

 The cool thing about this project is that both approaches are relevant, it all goes down to your expectations.